codeasashu/notes/papers/memcached.md

     __option 2__: We replicate all 100 keys to both servers.
 In this case, each server only needs to handle 500K/s requests.

 We know the latency difference in fetching single key vs multiple keys at memcache server level is a matter of microseconds, the latency of overall 1M request will be very less in option2.
+HOWEVER, with replications, the invalidations have to be sent to all the replicas to maintain consistancy.